-When it comes to popular destinations to visit in Austria, Salzburg is nearly always at the top of everyone’s list.
+Salzburg is known as one of the world’s most beautiful cities.
 It’s easy to see why, with the blue Salzach River running through town and the Alps perched high above the city.
-And while the Alps are a major draw, there is so much more to see in Salzburg than just the Alps!
-Spending one day in Salzburg will give you the chance to experience the birthplace of Motzart while also being able to immerse yourself in the picturesque settings from The Sound of Music.
+Spending one day in Salzburg will give you the chance to experience the birthplace of Mozart while also being able to immerse yourself in the picturesque settings from The Sound of Music.

 Salzburg is divided into two regions by the Salzach River.
 You will find Salzburg’s Old Town to the left of the river and New Town to the right.